What Is an Edge Server and How Does it Work?

 Is Your Use Case a Good Fit for Edge Servers?

 Edge servers have some unique challenges, but the benefits of edge computing are hard to ignore.
 You can uncover new business opportunities, improve operational efficiency, and provide a quicker, more reliable customer experience.
-These advantages outweigh any drawback, so you should definitely consider edge servers if your use case can benefit from local data processing.
+These advantages outweigh any drawbacks, so you should definitely consider edge servers if your use case can benefit from local data processing.

 Check out our article on IoT edge computing and the benefits of taking action on data as close to its source as possible to learn more.